colejensen/finalproject/README.md

 ## Methods

+For details and steps on how to run the various pipelines and BEAST, see the readme.md file within the folder called `Minimum Viable Analysis`.

 ### Data Collection

 The data for this project were collected from [GISAID.org](https://www.gisaid.org/) and [NCBI database](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/virus?SeqType_s=Nucleotide&VirusLineage_ss=Wuhan%20seafood%20market%20pneumonia%20virus,%20taxid:2697049).
 I collected over two million genomes and their assoicated metadadta between the two sources.